kwaczek/geotrainer/README.md

 3. Verify ownership (using one of the provided methods)
 4. Submit your sitemap.xml file
 5. Request indexing of important URLs

-Be sure to also submit your site to other search engines like Bing Webmaster Tools.